LeadingIndiaAI/Generation-of-Videos-from-Text/README.md

 # Generation-of-videos-from-News-stories
-Description: Recent advancements in internet, media capturing, and mobile technologies have let fast growing News industries to produce and publish News stories rapidly.
+Recent advancements in internet, media capturing, and mobile technologies have let fast growing News industries to produce and publish News stories rapidly.
 In recent days News industry is trying lot to make their news stories attractive and more engaging to their readers.
 Youngsters these